discreetlogcontracts/dlcspecs/FraudProofs.md

 their users act privately.

-Due to DLC oracles' public nature, should they ever commit fraudulent acts such as spreading false, invalid, or conflicting attestations, their fraud should be easily and compactly provable and verifiable from public information.
+Due to DLC oracles' public nature, should they ever commit fraudulent acts such as spreading false, invalid, or conflicting attestations, their fraud should be provable and verifiable from public information.
 After all, oracle fraud comes in the form of an unforgeable attestation of false or invalid events, or else in the form of multiple conflicting unforgeable attestations.